Best Nonstick Pan

 While we like the handle cover on this model, the pan is prone to tipping off small burners when empty due to the appendage's length and weight.
-Additionally, we found that models riveted on handles — such as the Tramontina — offer a place for cooking food to gain purchase.
+Additionally, we found that models with riveted on handles like the Tramontina's offer a place for cooking food to gain purchase.
 Thus, clean-up time can increase.
-Aside from these minor critiques, we were quite impressed with the performance of this professional grade product as perfect pancakes, eggs, and fish steaks slid onto the plate without the slightest residue remaining in the pan.
+Aside from these minor critiques, we were quite impressed with the performance of this professional-grade product as perfect pancakes, eggs, and fish steaks slid onto the plate without the slightest resistance or residue remaining in the pan.

 Of the stone cookware tested for this review, the Ozeri Stone Earth frying pan produced results competitive with the best pans in the class.
 This pan is on the smaller end of the group, making it perfect for fried eggs and omelets.
 We didn't have any sticking issues with food when testing omelets, fish, or pancakes, which we could flip without the aid of a spatula.

 The Carote Deep Frying Pan stands out from the class as a more versatile piece of cookware.
-The lid and the deep sides make it possible to use the pan as a wok of sorts and a frying pan.
+The lid and the deep sides make it possible to use the pan like a wok as well as a frying pan.
 The angle of the sides promotes pan tosses of mixed veggies and searing meats.
-The lack of rivets securing the handle result in less elbow grease when it's time to clean as there are no weak points in the pan interior for food to grab onto and harden.
+The lack of rivets securing the handle result in less work when it's time to clean up, as there are no weak points in the pan interior for food to grab onto and harden.
 Finally, the addition of a lid makes steaming and low heat simmering possible.

-If you're willing to pay for long term quality, there is no better choice than the Scanpan HAPTIQ 8" frying pan.
-Scanpan takes craftsmanship seriously.
+If you're willing to pay for top-tier craftsmanship and durability, there is no better choice than the Scanpan HAPTIQ 8" frying pan.
+Scanpan takes design and construction seriously.
 From the 5-layer recycled aluminum and stainless steel body to the professional-grade Stratanium+ nonadhesive coating to the mirror polish exterior, this pan is built to stand up to heavy use and metal utensils.
-The pan is also oven-safe up to 500º F, and it offers superior heat distribution when on the range.
+The pan is also oven-safe up to 500º F while offering superior heat distribution when on the range.
 There are no harmful chemicals in the surface material, and the nonstick performance is without peer.
-We did not need a spatula when making pancakes, omelets, or searing fish.
+Case in point, we did not need a spatula when flipping or removing pancakes, omelets, and fish.

 The main issue that we had with this product is the cost.
-The asking price of this pan is quite a bit higher than other high performing models.
+The asking price of this pan is several times higher than other high-performing models.
 Moreover, with the attention to detail that Scanpan displays in the design and manufacturing, they could have eliminated the rivet heads securing the handle to the pan.
 The problem here is that the rivet heads present a weak point in the cooking surface where food can adhere.
 Aside from these minor points, we think that this pan (and the company that makes it) is exceptional and worth the cost.
-As an added incentive, the pan is one of the few that carries a lifetime guarantee.
-We're inclined to remind those looking for inexpensive cookware when you buy cheap, you often buy twice.
+We're inclined to remind those looking for inexpensive cookware that, when you buy cheap, you often buy twice.

-However, when it comes to preventing food adherence, the enamel surface is not nearly as effective as coated pans.
+Despite the benefits of cast iron and enamel listed above, the surface is not nearly as effective at releasing food as coated pans here reviewed.
 For example, the Le Creuset is decidedly not an omelet pan and was the only model in our review to fail this test.
 Additionally, the pancake and seared fish evaluations revealed sticking issues in the absence of lubrication such as butter or oil.
-Tossing is nearly impossible, as the pan is also quite heavy (5 lbs.
-6 oz.).
+Also, pan tosses are nearly impossible as the pan is quite heavy at 5 lbs 6 ounces.
 Finally, this product is pricey.
-That said, this pan is truly oven-safe at the highest of heats, making it possible to cook both on the stovetop and under the broiler.
+That said, this pan is truly oven-safe at the highest of heat, making it possible to cook both on the stovetop and under the broiler.
 Moreover, the pan is extremely durable such that we see Le Creuset cookware passed down as heirlooms or fetching high prices at thrift stores — a fact that does much to mitigate the initial sticker shock.

 The Calphalon Contemporary pan is excellent for making big meals.
 One of the primary frustrations that we experienced with the other frying pans in the class was that their diameters limited the amount of food we could cook at one time — mainly when it came to pancakes.
-An included lid further expands the types of feasts one can make, and culinary horizons are broadened even more by this pan's oven-safe temperature of 450º F. The non-stick coating is sufficient, though it wouldn't hurt to grease the pan for delicate items such as beaten eggs or tuna.
+The included lid and oven-safe rating of 450º F further expands the culinary applications of this pan.
+The nonstick coating is sufficient, though it wouldn't hurt to grease the pan for delicate items such as eggs or fish.

-However, all of our stick tests were conducted without grease, and as a result, the Contemporary showed its average quality coating.
-Though the results were not catastrophic, we had issues with fish and eggs releasing, though we were still able to flip and fold an omelet.
+Unfortunately, the Contemporary struggled in our stick tests which were conducted without grease.
+While the results were not catastrophic, we experienced issues with fish and eggs slightly adhering though we were still able to flip and fold an omelet.
 Another problem we encountered was that the heat transferred to the loop handles, requiring us to use a potholder when working the pan's contents.
-That said, this pan was excellent for whipping out large numbers of pancakes in a hurry and slow simmers of red sauces where sticking/burning must be avoided.
+With that said, this pan was excellent for whipping out large numbers of pancakes in a hurry and slow simmers of red sauces where sticking/burning has to be avoided.
 All and all, this pan is a go-to for big meals.

 The All-Clad HA1 is a heavy-weight in the class of nonstick cookware.
-It's hefty to be sure, but it's also quite large with a 12 ⅛" diameter and an 8 ¾" handle.
-For those looking to make big meals, it's a go-to.
+It's hefty, to be sure, but its weight is in large part due to its large diameter of 12 ⅛" and the 8 ¾" handle.
+For those looking to make big meals, it should be an easy pick.
 The pan also comes standard with a glass lid, thus adding to the diversity of cooking techniques it can accommodate.
-Additionally, the pan and lid are rated to 500º F in the oven — a real boon for those tackling complicated recipes.
+Moreover, the pan and lid are rated to 500º F in the oven — a real benefit for those tackling involved recipes.

-As is often the case, a product's pros can also be cons within certain contexts.
-For instance, the sheer size of this pan may be more than one's range or kitchen can handle.
-Its long handle is easily bumped in a busy kitchen, while heat is poorly distributed across the wide cooking surface on a small burner.
-It won't be a surprise that given its proportions, this pan was not preferred for flipping and folding omelets, though the generous real estate is advantageous for the pancakes.
-Finally, the nonadhesive coating is decent but not great, and will likely require greasing in time.
+As is often the case, a product's pros can also be cons in certain situations.
+For example, the large size of this pan may require more space than one's range or kitchen can handle.
+Moreover, its long handle is easily bumped in a busy kitchen, and heat is poorly distributed across the wide cooking surface if the burner is small.
+It won't be a surprise that, given its proportions, this pan was not preferred for pan flipping items such as omelets, though the generous real estate is advantageous for pouring in multiple pancakes.
+Lastly, the nonadhesive coating is decent but not great, likely requiring the use of grease over time.
 That said, considering its competitive price, this pan performed admirably and will satisfy most users.

 The T-fal E76597 is more of a sauté pan than a frying pan.
 As such, it didn't thrive in the tests we ran it through (i.e., pancakes, omelets, and searing fish).
 This is mostly because the pan has tall, vertical sides.
 When used for appropriate tasks, such as making sauces, deep-frying, and — you guessed it — sautéing, the pan performs well.

-While we thought that this pan had some interesting features that we wanted to add to our comparative analysis, we were not completely sold on the quality of the pan.
+While we thought that this pan had some interesting features that we wanted to add to our comparative analysis, we were not completely sold on the pan's quality.
 The aluminum seems a bit flimsy, and the heat indicator at the center of the cooking surface is a bit gimmicky.
-Lastly, the T-fal started to reduce in food release towards the end of our testing.
+Lastly, the T-fal's food release performance declined continuously throughout the testing process.
 This issue was most notable when searing tuna.
 There was a significant amount of crispy residue left in the pan following the flip, which required a spatula, unlike some of the competition.
 Despite its misgivings, when used for the right tasks, we think that there is a place for this sauté pan in many kitchens.

 Why You Should Trust Us

-Seasoned cookware experts Michelle Powell and Nick Miley headed up this review of nonstick pans.
-Collectively, this duo has over 30 years of culinary experience in both professional and home cooking arenas.
-Michelle has been a barista, baker, and café manager, while Nick has been called the Mike Plant of home cooking.
-Whether it's searing Mahi Mahi for friends after a successful fishing trip or folding crepes during a Sunday rush, these two are overly familiar with the value of a good nonstick surface in an active kitchen.
+Seasoned cookware experts Michelle Powell and Nick Miley led this review of nonstick pans.
+Collectively, this pair has over 25 years of culinary experience in both professional and home cooking theaters.
+Throughout her career, Michelle has been a competitive barista, baker, and café manager, while Nick has been called an obsessive home cook and baker.
+Whether it's searing fresh caught Mahi Mahi for the family following a successful fishing trip or folding crepes for a Sunday brunch rush, these two are overly familiar with the value of a high-quality nonstick surface in a busy kitchen.

-This review began with a thorough investigation of commonly available, leading nonstick pans.
-We researched over 100 products, read consumer comments, and sought professional insight from a line chef and a short-order cook.
-After careful consideration, we reduced the candidates and bought the best pans of various sizes for hands-on testing.
-Our team then got to cooking the stickiest foods we could think of, where a quality nonstick surface stands between professional and mediocre results.
+This review began with a thorough analysis of the leading nonstick pans on the market.
+Over 100 products were researched, consumer comments were read, and professional insight was sought from a line chef and a short-order cook.
+After careful deliberation, the candidates were selected and purchased for hands-on testing.
+Once the products arrived in our lab, our team got to work cooking the stickiest foods they could think of—foods where a quality nonstick surface is largely what stands between professional and mediocre outcomes.